-During the New Kingdom Era, however, many of Seth’s good traits and deeds were cast aside, leaving his bad deeds gravely accentuated.
+In the New Kingdom Era, however, many of Seth’s good traits and deeds were cast aside, leaving his bad deeds gravely accentuated.
 The genesis of this can be traced to the Hyksos’ reign over areas around the eastern Nile Delta and Middle to Lower Egypt regions.
 Hyksos rulers were considered foreign invaders who chose Seth as their patron god.
 Some historians have stated that the Hyksos instituted a monotheistic ideology at one point in time.
-For example, King Apophis worshiped no other god but Seth.
+For example, King Apophis is believed to have worshiped no other god but Seth.
 Shortly after the Hyksos rulers were expelled by Pharaoh Ahmose I, Seth’s reputation as the evil god of the invaders/foreigners got cemented even further.

 However, during the 19th Dynastic Period (also known as the Ramesside Period), the worship of Seth made a spectacular comeback.
 For example, the most famous temples of Seth were the Temple of Ombos in Nubt and Sepermeru (also known as the House of Seth).
-Additionally, 19th Dynastic Era pharaohs like Ramesses I, Seti I (also known as “man of Set”), Setnakht (“Set is strong”) and Ramesses II all bore names in honor of Seth.
+Additionally, 19th Dynastic Era pharaohs like Ramesses I, Seti I (also known as “Man of Set”), Setnakht (“Set is strong”) and Ramesses II all bore names and epithets in honor of Seth.
 Under these pharaohs, Seth was elevated to the status of patron god of Egypt.
 Notably speaking, Ramesses I (the founder of the 19th Dynasty) did this because of his association with the military men stationed at Avaris – a former Hyksos’ capital famous for the worship of Seth.